TLC's Duggars defends son after he molested his sisters

 LOS ANGELES Jim Bob and Michelle Duggar, the parents on the TLC reality show "19 Kids and Counting," defended their son Josh in an interview with Fox News on Wednesday as they addressed his molestation of young girls, including his sisters, as a teenager.

-The Duggars said Josh Duggar, 27, had told them 12 years ago he had inappropriately touched his younger sisters whilst they slept.
+The Duggars said Josh Duggar, 27, had told them 12 years ago he had inappropriately touched his younger sisters while they slept.
 They said there were incidents with five different girls.

 "He said he was just curious about girls and he had gone in and touched them over their clothes when they were sleeping.
 They hadn't even known he had done it," Jim Bob Duggar told "The Kelly File" host Megyn Kelly.